yogurt raisin risotto (Chonky’s risotto)

 There is nothing more frustrating than spending time preparing a meal that just sits on a melamine rocket shaped plate for three hours, changing colors until it’s indistinguishable, because someone is as stubborn as a mule when it comes to food.

 Lucky for me, I have one little foodie in training who will open wide for pretty much anything I come up with.
-And this Saturday morning experiment turned out to be one of Chonker’s favorites so far.
+And this Saturday morning experiment turned out to be one of Charley’s favorites so far.

 Not gonna lie, I may have eaten a bowl of it myself.
 Okay, maybe two.